Skip to main content

 If you have a call recording bundle set up and this number has been allocated to the group, it will show here.

 Here, you can select a different type of Music On Hold (MOH) for the caller to hear.
-This is a great way of playing information or perhaps an advert about the company or products.
+This is a great way to share information or perhaps an advert about the company or its products.

 It is used to control access when changing the number over the telephone.